Wondering how to manage tasks better without the tedious juggling act?

-- prioritize and arrange steps that will need to be taken, and
+- Prioritize and arrange steps that will need to be taken.

-Let the complexity of your single, overriding goal determine whether you use pen and paper, text documents, spreadsheets, or diagramming software to sketch out a framework for breaking it into multiple mini-objectives.
+Let the complexity of your goal determine whether you use pen and paper, text documents, spreadsheets, or diagramming software to sketch out a framework for breaking it into multiple mini-objectives.

-Then flesh out and schedule or assign those objectives as individual, stepping-stone tasks.
+Then schedule or assign those objectives as individual, stepping-stone tasks.

 2. Clarify objectives by converting them into a series of tasks

-As the breakdown of tasks, subtasks, and timelines grows more complicated, however, it’s very possible that a simple “grocery list” of to-do’s won’t be enough to keep your work organized.
-So to stay on point, give your process a boost with flowcharts, planning templates, or task management software.
+However, as the breakdown of tasks, subtasks, and timelines grows more complicated, it’s very possible that a simple “grocery list” of to-do’s won’t be enough to stay organized.
+So, to stay on point, give your process a boost with flowcharts, planning templates, or task management software.

 3. Lay out and manage task timelines visually

 Managing multiple jobs – whether they’re daily, weekly, or group project one-offs – is much less of a burden when you have a crystal-clear view of:

 - The start date and end date for each task.

 - The various milestones along the way (these often take the form of subtasks).